Study Politics, Philosophy and Economics at Charles University in Prague

 Student Experience

-Our PPE Prague students exercise their journalistic talents right from the start of their studies, publishing regularly in the Karlovian magazine that is widely read in Prague and beyond.
+Our PPE Prague students exercise their journalistic talents by running the Karlovian magazine, widely read at the Charles University and beyond.

 AdmiSSIONS